 The following is joint proposal for ARPA funds from the Oak Park Tourism Recovery Initiative (OPTRI) that includes Visit Oak Park, Frank Lloyd Wright Trust, Ernest Hemingway Foundation of Oak Park, Unity Temple Restoration Foundation, and Oak Park Area Arts Council.
 The OPTRI partners working together have developed an impactful collaborative process engaging time, efforts and resources to support the village's economic recovery.
 In addition, each partner has affirmed a portioned reallocation of ARPA funds, upwards of \$50,000 (set allocations are noted within each organizational budget breakdown) towards specific objectives and outcomes to be spearheaded by Visit Oak Park.
-Specific viable objectives and outcomes may include but are not limited to:
+They include but are not limited to: